 Erin Brinker: … and we are On the Brink, the morning show on KCAA AM 1050, FM 106.5, and FM 102.3.
 Did I say that already?
 I probably did.

 Erin Brinker: Dr. JoAnn Yanez is joining us.
-She is the Executive Director of the Association of Accredited Naturopathic Medical Colleges and Chair of the Academic Collaborative for Integrative Health.
+She is the Executive Director of the Association of Accredited Naturopathic Medical Colleges and the past Chair of the Academic Collaborative for Integrative Health.
 She also serves on the Integrative Health Policy Consortium Education Committee.
 Weaving a passion for illness prevention into her professional life, her career has spanned advocacy, academia, patient care and public health.
 As AANMC Executive Director, she oversees research, advocacy efforts, and the joint academic endeavors of the accredited colleges of naturopathic medicine.
 She joins us once a month to talk about all things health and wellness and overall just feeling good.
 Dr. JoAnn Yanez, welcome to the show.

 Dr. JoAnn Yanez: Good morning, Erin and Todd.
 How are you both?